The preparation and work the faculty puts into the curriculum is evident in their daily growth of the children. This school is an incredible gift.”

 • Step 7: Admissions decisions

-The deadline for September 2017 admission is January 3, 2017.
-Please complete your application before by this date for equal consideration.
-Parents must attend a tour before applying.
+The deadline for fall 2024 admission for grades 1-8 is February 1, 2024.
+Please complete your application by this date for equal consideration.
+Parents/guardians must attend a tour before applying.

-We prefer that you submit an online application.
-However, if you do not have reliable access to the Internet please call the school to request a paper application.
+If you do not have reliable access to the Internet, please call the school to request a paper application.
+We offer fee waiver codes upon request.

 Submit this form to your child’s current teacher.
-This form should be completed and mailed, emailed or faxed by the teacher directly to The San Francisco School before the application deadline.
+This form should be completed submitted directly via Ravenna or mailed, emailed, or faxed by the teacher directly to The San Francisco School before the application deadline.

 Please sign and submit this form to your child’s current school registrar.
-Your child’s current school will be responsible for mailing all transcripts, teacher reports and any standardized test results from the past 2 years of schooling directly to The San Francisco School.
+Your child’s current school will be responsible for mailing all transcripts, teacher reports, and any standardized test results from the past two years of schooling directly to The San Francisco School.

 These documents along with the teacher evaluation form must be received before the application deadline in order for your child’s application to be considered complete.

-Indexed tuition awards will be mailed out with general admission decision letters on March 7, 2017 for the 3 and 4 year old program and March 15, 2017 for Kindergarten - Eighth Grade.
-Please visit the indexed tuition area of our website for more detailed information about the indexed tuition program, process and policies.
+Indexed tuition awards will be sent electronically along with general admission decision letters on March 14, 2024.
+Please visit the indexed tuition area of our website for more detailed information about the indexed tuition program, process, and policies.

-Admission into First – Fifth grade depends on space availability.
+Admission into First – Fifth Grade depends on spaces becoming available.
 Therefore, we are only able to invite a handful of families in for an interview and assessment based on the number of spots we predict will be available for the following school year.
 Retaining the balance and integrity of class composition is very important to us.
-Much of how we decide on which families to bring in is based on the current class composition.
+Much of how we decide which families to bring in is based on the current class composition.
 Therefore, if we feel as though your family is a good fit for a specific space, we will contact you in early February for an interview and assessment.
-All families will receive a letter by early February with an update on your child’s application status.
+All families will receive notification by mid-February with an update on their child’s application status.
 Elementary applicants are invited to spend time at the school to meet their potential classmates and teachers.
-Parents are interviewed on the day of their child’s visit.
+Parents/guardians are interviewed on the day of their child’s visit.

 A $1,100 non-refundable one-time enrollment fee is due at the time your child is accepted.

-The San Francisco School values the richness of its diversity and actively seeks students from racially, socio-economically and culturally diverse families, including lesbian, gay and transgender families, single-parent families, adoptive and foster families.
+The San Francisco School values the richness of its diversity and actively seeks students from racially, socio-economically, and culturally diverse families, including lesbian, gay, and transgender families, single-parent/guardian families, adoptive and foster families.